Davidsoff/headoftheriver/content/deelnemers/fietsverhuur/index.en.md

     weight: 100
 ---
 ### Bike rental at Willem III
+Do you want to cycle along the Amstel to follow the races?
 It is possible to rent bikes at rowing club Willem III.
 However, there is only a limited number of bikes available and making a reservation is not possible.

-Please check the info desk at Willem II for availability.
+Please check the Info desk at Willem III for availability.

 #### Prices:
 - € 10 per time slot
 - € 15 per 2 time slots

-Payment is is done via digital payment request (QR-code).
-An identification document, drivers license or debit card is required as deposit.
+You can pay via a digital payment request (QR-code).
+We also require a deposit for the bikes.
+For this, we ask for a OV-chip card, ID or driver's license, or bank card.

 <hr style="border:2px solid #62B0E2">